odahu/odahu-docs/source/ref_batch.rst

 This section describes API and protocols related to Batch inference using ODAHU.

-ODAHU Batch Inference feature allows to user get inferences using model for large datasets that are delivered not via WEB API but other mechanisms.
+ODAHU Batch Inference feature allows user to get inferences using ML model for large datasets that are delivered asyncronously, not via
+HTTP API, but through other mechanisms.

 Currently Batch Inference supports next ways to delivery data for forecasting: